 Let’s explore these ingredients in more detail below…

 A great Times Top 100 campaign is underpinned by a great concept.
 This is the first step before you even think about how to promote it on campus.

 Last year we worked with an energy client to increase their position in the Times Top 100 by 26 places.
 How?
 We created a unique online competition with a concept that was centred around students answering weekly brain teasers in the hope to win a prize, hosted on a fully branded micro-site.
 The competition was designed to be quick and easy to enter as well as very shareable, ideal for a student audience used to instant gratification.

 Another example of a great concept was one of our finance client’s campaigns, involving students competing for £1,000 seed funding to bring an idea to life.
 The campaign captured the hearts and minds of students across target campuses and saw the client go up two places (from 18th to 16th place!) in the Times Top 100 in 2016.

 Go where the students are

 Once the concept has been created, it’s all about getting it out to the right people in the right place.
-Being on campus is one of the best ways to raise your profile, with 95% of students stating a survey by RateMyPlacement that it’s beneficial to meet employers on campus.
+Being on campus is one of the best ways to raise your profile, with 95% of students stating in a survey by RateMyPlacement that it’s beneficial to meet employers on campus.
 Let’s run through a few of the key ways you can do this.

 Hire Brand Managers

 Students trust other students when it comes to promoting brands on campus.
 In fact, 88% of students surveyed by RateMyPlacement said they would recommend employers to use students as Brand Managers to educate them about work experience opportunities and graduate schemes.
-That’s why we recruited Brand Managers for our energy client’s campaign at thirty Times Top 100 universities.
+That’s why we recruited Brand Managers for our energy client’s campaign at all Times Top 100 universities.

 Run an event on campus